-Logically, one might guess the best time to get insured is prior to major hospital visit.
+Logically, one might guess the best time to get insured is prior to a major hospital visit.
 While that holds some merit, just because you’re insured doesn’t necessarily mean you’re covered.

 Before we reveal the best time to get insured, we need to get to an elephant in the room for many expats living in SE Asia:

 Consider yourself lucky if you’re just now having worry about health insurance.
 However, you need to realise the rules from your home country do not apply here.

 The sort of thinking from above is putting yourself, your family, friends and your bank account on the hook.
 The sooner you remove your personal feelings the better.

 If you’re living in SE Asia, the fact of the matter is, private health insurance in SE Asia is not the NHS (or any other national healthcare system.

 It does not cover you for everything regardless of the circumstances.

 The point of the insurance for you is protecting you against future unknowns; the cost of treatments for conditions that originally occur after the start date of your policy.